raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 implementation that the receiver has received and processed a client request for which it will not be generating any immediate response.
 This allows the TCP implementation to operate efficiently in both cases;
-for requests that generate a response, the TCP ack, window update, and DSO response are transmitted together in a single TCP segment, and for requests that do not generate a response, the application-layer software informs the TCP implementation that it should go ahead and send the TCP ack and window update immediately, without waiting for the Delayed ACK timer.
+for requests that generate a response, the TCP ACK, window update, and DSO response are transmitted together in a single TCP segment, and for requests that do not generate a response, the application-layer software informs the TCP implementation that it should go ahead and send the TCP ACK and window update immediately, without waiting for the Delayed ACK timer.
 Unfortunately it is not known at this time which (if any) of the widely-available networking APIs currently include this capability.